f5devcentral/f5-agility-labs-Next-Access/docs/class1/module2/lab1.rst

 Configuring a L3 DNS Resolver
 *****************************

+.. note:: In this lab, we are adding a Single Sign-on with Kerberos Constrained Delegation to authenticate users to the back-end application (IIS server).
+This requires to configure a DNS resolver so that Next Access can reach the Kerberos server (Active Directory)

 1. Access **BIG-IP Next Central Manager** if you're not already logged in.

 .. image:: images/lab2-cmlogin.png